top of page

 How do I become a network systems administrator?

 To become a network systems administrator, start by obtaining a bachelor's degree in Computer Information Systems, Computer Science, or a related field.
-Gain 3-5 years of experience in network administration roles.
-Develop advanced skills in local and wide-area networks, Microsoft Server and Client operating systems, and Virtual Desktop Infrastructure.
-Acquire knowledge of network protocols and switch configuration.
-Pursue professional certifications like CISSP, CCNA, or CCNP to enhance your credentials.
-Build strong communication skills for user support and familiarize yourself with server management tools, backup and recovery methods, and server hardware configuration.
-Prioritize multitasking and meeting deadlines in your work.
+Gain 3-5 years of experience in network administration, focusing on local and wide-area networks.
+Develop proficiency in Microsoft Server and Client operating systems, as well as Virtual Desktop Infrastructure.
+Familiarize yourself with network protocols, switch configuration, and server management tools.
+Acquire professional certifications like CISSP, CCNA, or CCNP to enhance your qualifications.
+Strong communication skills and hands-on experience in networking are essential for success in this role.

 What does a network systems administrator do?